The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Disaster Recovery – For many kinds of disasters, even the best mitigation only takes the edge off.
 Destruction is often inevitable.
 This means emergency managers also must have one eye on the prospects of recovery.
 These courses will look at issues related to restoring infrastructure, environment, and the economy in the wake of disaster.

-It’s also quite common in this field to have practicum or internship opportunities as part of degree programs.
+It’s also quite common in this field to have practicum or internship opportunities built into degree programs.
 You will already have some practical experience through your time in the service, of course.
 But it’s valuable to spend time placed alongside working civilian emergency managers in various companies or agencies, getting a sense of how things are done in their world.

 You may have some valuable ideas and experience of your own to offer in an emergency management internship.
 You’ll also certainly pick up some new concepts to add to your own toolbox.

 Concentrations in Homeland Security and Emergency Management Tailor Your Degree to Your Career Goals

 Many degrees in homeland security and emergency management come with concentrations that allow you to focus your studies in areas such as:

 You can also find majors in criminal justice and public safety administration that have homeland security and emergency management as a concentration area.
 Depending on your own ideas for how you want to grow your career, it can make sense to pursue a degree with the emphasis flipped—you’ll still get much of the same kind of coursework.